 - Low and high temperatures (low temps can lead to frozen, bursting pipes)

 - Flooding and other water leaks: furnace, washer, refrigerator, freezer

 - Sump pump failure

 - Carbon monoxide

 - Gas (propane, LPG, LNG, etc.)

-matters into your own hands, instantly.
+In addition to the Monitoring Center, Home Automation allows you to take matters into your own hands, instantly.
 Whether or not you are home, receive instant text or email alerts on any web-enabled device for environmental changes that occur in your home or on your property.
 Take total control and react before the damage is done.

 As always, we believe there is no reason your home should not be completely safe – and your mind at ease – at all times.
-Our number one job is to protect you, your family and your home.
+Our number one job is to protect you, your family, and your home.
 Contact us or request a free security review for more information on environmental monitoring and our other home security services.